 We will now be more careful about analyzing the reduced row-echelon form derived from the augmented matrix of a system of linear equations.
 In particular, we will see how to systematically handle the situation when we have infinitely many solutions to a system, and we will prove that every system of linear equations has either zero, one or infinitely many solutions.
-With these tools, we will be able to solve any system by a well-described method.
+With these tools, we will be able to routinely solve any linear system.